(714) 834-0101 Appointment

 Several years ago, I was in New York for a friend’s wedding.
 We decided to visit the Empire State Building.
 As I was standing in the long line, I noticed a sign saying for an additional cost one can go to the VIP line, where the wait is much shorter!
 Yes, nationalized healthcare will provide you preventative care, and it will help you if you have a common disease, but if you want to get to the VIP line of medical care, be prepared to pay up!

-Michael A. Jazayeri, M.D. is a board certified plastic surgeon with over 12 years of experience.
+Michael A. Jazayeri, M.D. is a board certified plastic surgeon in Santa Ana with over 12 years of experience.
 His office is located in Orange County, California.
 To schedule a complimentary consultation, please call (714) 834-0101.

 Schedule your one-on-one plastic surgery consultation in Orange County with Dr. Jaz